rocketpoolgmc/rocketpool-gmc/meta/bounty-definition-template.md

 * Use 'MAY' statements for optional milestones.
 * Ensure all text is written for the bounty hunter as the audience.
 Remove or reword anything addressed to the GMC.
 * In the event external parties are referenced, make it clear how the bounty hunter is to interact with them.
 For example, if person X is verifying the work, does the bounty hunter speak to X directly, or does this take place via the GMC.
 * Do not include statements committing external parties to work if they have not agreed to do it.
-For example, you cannot commit the core team to review something unless they have agreed that they will review it.
+For example, you cannot commit the core team to review work unless they have agreed that they will review it.
 * Do not introduce variables outside of a bounty hunter's control.
 For example, the pDAO should not need to sign off on a bounty payout.
 If the pDAO needs to sign off, it should sign off on the bounty definition before it is opened to bounty hunters.
 * Clearly list any dependencies, if the bounty cannot be completed in all circumstances.